 speaker

 Moderator

-Good morning, everyone, and thank you for participating in Magnolia Oil and Gas Corporation's Fourth Quarter 2024 earnings conference call.
+Good morning, everyone, and thank you for participating in Magnolia Oil and Gas Corporation's fourth quarter 2024 earnings conference call.
 My name is Megan, and I will be your moderator for today's call.
 At this time, all participants will be placed in a listen-only mode as our call is being recorded.
-I will now turn the call over to Magnolia's management for their prepared remarks, which will be followed by a brief -and-answer session.
+I will now turn the call over to Magnolia's management for their prepared remarks, which will be followed by a brief question and answer session.

+speaker